joeMotive/bootstrap-test/README.md

 ## Project status and documentation

-They've got a completed page built using [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and [jQuery](http://jquery.com/), as well as a javascript client to interact with their API.
-Their javascript client details:
+They've got a completed page (the included index.html) built using [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and [jQuery](http://jquery.com/), as well as a javascript client to interact with their API.
+You should use these pieces to complete the requirements.

 The app object is already accessible on the window.
+The javascript APIs provided are as follows:

 ### app.signIn(credentials, success, error)
 ```javascript